-Lovebirds are a small parrot species that get their name from their monogamous bonding and the long time it spends sitting with that other bird in nature.
+Lovebirds are a small parrot species that get their name from their monogamous bonding and the long time they spends sitting with that other bird in nature.
 If you have these animals as a pet, you’ve probably noticed that they tend to exhibit different body language throughout the day.
 If you would like to know what this body language means, keep reading while we list the different behaviors you might see and what they mean to understand your pet better.
 After all, most lovebirds live 20 or 30 years, so you will be spending a lot of time together.

-Lovebird Body Language
+The 13 Lovebird Body Language Behavior

 1. Happy Lovebirds

 The first sign that your Lovebird is happy is that it will get a bit more chatty than usual and can sing for several hours.
-You will also notice that it slightly fluffs up the feathers on the head, making it look a little bigger, and they will do a lot of cheerful jumping around or singing on its favorite perch.
+You will also notice that it slightly fluffs up the feathers on the head, making it look a little bigger, and they will do a lot of cheerful jumping around or singing on their favorite perch.

 You can tell if your Lovebird is relaxed because it will be eating.
 Lovebirds only eat when they feel safe.
 It will also only preen its feet when it is comfortable, and if it does so while sitting on you, you are its friend.
 The feathers will be against the body but will be loose, and the bird will seem calm.
 It will usually sit with fluffy plumage and the cheek feathers pushed forward, giving the appearance of a shorter beak.

-If you have a pair of lovebirds, you will know when your birds start to mate because the male will chirp and sing to the female, and the plumage on the head will fluff out a little more than it does when the bird is happy.
+If you have a pair of Lovebirds, you will know when your birds start to mate because the male will chirp and sing to the female, and the plumage on the head will fluff out a little more than it does when the bird is happy.
 When there is no female present, the male bird will find something else to sing to and perform mating dances.

 If the female is present, the male will bob his head up and down and feed the female to help encourage her to start breeding.
 The male may also start feeding other males and will even try to feed your finger.
 This action is the same it will use to feed its chicks.
-However, the males can sometimes start to quarrel when the male is feeding, so you will need to split them up.
+However, males can sometimes start to quarrel when the male is feeding, so you will need to split them up.
 If you notice your bird trying to mate with you, it is likely a male.

 You can easily tell when your Lovebird is angry or feels threatened because it will fluff out all its feathers, lower its head and open its beak in a threatening stance.
 If whatever is threatening the bird continues, there is a good chance it will bite.
-If you see your bird doing this with a child near the cage, it’s best to separate them for a few minutes to try and determine the cause and let your pet calm down.
+If you see your bird doing this with a child near the cage, it’s best to separate them for a few minutes to try to determine the cause and let your pet calm down.